MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Enable this experiment to view syntax errors under HTML in the **DOM** view of the **Elements** tool.
 For more information, see [Wavy underlines highlight code issues and improvements in Elements tool](../whats-new/2021/04/devtools.md#wavy-underlines-highlight-code-issues-and-improvements-in-elements-tool).

-*  This checkbox is present in Microsoft Edge Stable v99.
+*  This checkbox is present in Microsoft Edge Stable v100.
-*  This checkbox is present in Microsoft Edge Canary v101.
+*  This checkbox is present in Microsoft Edge Canary v102.

 <!-- ====================================================================== -->
 ## Focus Mode

+Focus Mode is a new user interface for DevTools.
+Focus Mode is designed to simplify and streamline the DevTools UI, without compromising its feature set.

+Focus Mode replaces the main row of tabs with an **Activity Bar**, which is a compact toolbar with distinctive icons.
+The **Activity Bar** makes it possible to pin, rearrange, and open your favorite tools, for quick access.
+The **Activity Bar** also provides access to user settings, help, and other features.

+Focus Mode also provides a **Quick View** list, to open a second tool alongside the tool that's already selected in the **Activity Bar**.

 See [Reduce the complexity of DevTools with Focus Mode](focus-mode.md).

-*  This checkbox is present in Microsoft Edge Stable v99.
+*  This checkbox is present in Microsoft Edge Stable v100.
-*  This checkbox is present in Microsoft Edge Canary v101.
+*  This checkbox is present in Microsoft Edge Canary v102.

 <!-- ====================================================================== -->